Magisk-Modules-Repo/IPControl/README.md

 ## Thanks To

-* Thanks to @VR-25 for their control files' database making ACSwitch development easier than ever, and thanks to me for creating this beautiful ACSwitch.
+* @VR-25 for their control files' database which makes ACSwitch development very easy, and also me for creating this beautiful ACSwitch project.

 ## Legal

+* Copyright (c) 2019 Jaymin Suthar.
+All rights reserved.
 * See file NOTICE in project root for licensing information and more details.

 ## Source Code

-* Source code of entire ACSwitch project can be found in the Build Repo, just be sure to clone recursively (including submodules), Build Repo gathers all small parts (projects) together and provides scripts to build them.
+* Source code of entire ACSwitch project can be found in the Build Repo, just be sure to include submodules while cloning, Build Repo contains every subproject as a submodule and provides scripts to build them into ACSwitch as a whole.

 ## Changelog